 Programs begin on every Monday of each month and participants may choose to spend a minimum of 2 weeks, up to a maximum of 24 week.
 All participants fly into the Alejandro Velasco Astete International Airport (CUZ) in order to be picked up and transported to the accommodation, unless alternative arrangements for an overland arrival have been made.
 Orientation is given by our local hosts at their offices in Cusco every Monday and covers important details concerning introductions, support, culture, customs, safety, rules and expectations, things to see and do, and more.
 Regular meetings are also held on Mondays, in order to provide long-term participants additional support.

-All program participants are hosted in various homestay accommodations, which are located approximately 20 minutes walk to the central office (which is located just off the Plaza De Armas).
-There are 2 - 5 bedrooms in most home-stays and everyone has their own bedroom (unless special requests are made in advance to share).
+All program participants are hosted in various homestay accommodations, which are usually located approximately 20 minutes walk to the central office (which is located just off the Plaza De Armas).
+In some cases, accommodation may be located closer to the internship placement than the central office for convenience.
+If so, then the central office may be about 20 minutes away via public bus.
+There are 2 - 5 bedrooms in most homestays and everyone has their own bedroom (unless special requests are made in advance to share).
 Host families typically have their own bathrooms and there is a separate bathroom which is shared amongst the program guests.
 Living is comfortable, however it’s important to note that the infrastructure in Cusco is different from other developed cities.
 Water is cut-off intermittently at various times during the day.
 Most of the time, the water is running early in the morning, in the afternoons and evenings.
-It’s advised to shower in the morning and early evening (shower pressure can be low and the water is typically warm but not steaming hot).
+It’s advised to shower in the morning and early evening (shower pressure can be low, and the water is typically warm but not steaming hot).
 On occasion, the water can be cut-off for longer periods of time (but with a fair warning).
 There is usually 24-hour electricity but from time to time the power can be cut-off without warning.
-It is endeavoured to provide WiFi in the home-stay accommodation but the signal may not always be strong and from time to time, may go down.
+It is endeavoured to provide WiFi in the home-stay accommodation, but the signal may not always be strong and from time to time, may go down.

 Internships in Cusco include three meals per day, served at the homestay.
-A typical Peruvian breakfast is provided and consists of bread, spreads, fruit and eggs accompanied with tea or coffee.
+A typical Peruvian breakfast is provided and consists of bread, spreads, juice, coffee or tea, and fruit.
 Lunch is generally the biggest meal of the day, and often consists of a soup and a main dish Dinner commonly consists of meat (often chicken), soups, pastas, starches and vegetables.
 Please be sure to let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.